StellarSand/privacy-settings/README.md

 - Translate it to your own language.
 - Anything else related to privacy or security.

 Pull requests can be submitted [here](https://github.com/the-weird-aquarian/privacy-settings/pulls).
-Any contribution to the project would be much appreciated.